History of Wrigley Field: Major renovations (1922–23)

 The recently renovated Cubs Park, while a hit with the fans, was not without its critics.
-Their main objection was that the new left field bleachers were simply too easy a target for right-handed hitters.
+Their main objection was that the new left field bleachers were simply too easy a target for right-handed hitters of visiting teams.
+The Cubs put up with it for 2 1/2 seasons.
 By late July and early August 1925, reporters were frequently griping about games lost to fly balls which would have been easy outs without the left field bleachers.

+The club decided to dismantle the half of the left field bleachers closest to the foul line, leaving just a "jury box" of seats running from deep left-center to the center field scoreboard.
+The demolition work began on August 5, and with two more home series to be played before the next road trip, the club declared that fly balls into the demolition area would be ground rule doubles.
+Several were hit there during the next few games.
+During the road trip, the demolition and re-sodding were completed, and the Cubs returned to their revamped field on September 3.

-During the Cubs' first road trip that month, the half of the left field bleachers closest to the foul line was dismantled, leaving a "jury box" of seats running from deep left-center to the center field scoreboard.
-The change cost the Cubs over a thousand seats, although that left-field area was sometimes filled with standing-room-only spectators behind ropes, as was the custom of the day.
-With the left field line now at a substantial 364 feet from home plate, home run production dropped.
+The change had cost the Cubs over a thousand seats, although that left-field area was sometimes filled with standing-room-only spectators behind ropes, as was the custom of the day.
+With the left field line now at a substantial 364 feet from home plate in front of a higher outer wall, home run production dropped.